tarun02kumar/Zemax/README.md

 # These codes are written in Zemax programming language, also known as ZPL macros.
-# ZPL is relatively simple that allows long term storage of the optical design files
+# ZPL is a relatively simple programming language that allows long-term storage of the optical design files
-# ZPL allows easy sharing as the file can be simply just a .txt file which the receiver can convert to the lens file (.zmx) using OpticStudio
+# ZPL allows easy sharing as the file can simply be a .txt file which the receiver can convert to the lens file (.zmx) using OpticStudio
-# Please note these files have been tested with a slightly older version (OpticStudio 2017).
+# Allows unlimited commenting unlike lens file (my reason for using zpl macros)
-# Please get in touch with me if you have trouble running them
+# Please note these files have been tested with OpticStudio 2017 so get in touch with me if you have trouble running them